 There always has remained a rift between any two generations regarding the ideas of life, success, love, etc. and special thanks to technology, it has virtually flared it all up.
 To put it in simple terms, a generation gap can be explained in 4 words, “You won’t understand this”.
 This sentence is used by everyone, we all have said this to our parents and even they have said this to their parents.

 Back in the days, parents were only concerned about their child’s studies and marriage.
 Basically, the center of their universe was their child.
 But nowadays, parents have a far busier schedule.
 They have never-ending office hours, a crazy big social circle and not to mention they are obsessed with the smartphones and the internet just like teens.
+According to a Pew Research Center study issued earlier this summer, 79% of the general public believes there is a generation gap, which is described in the question as "a significant divergence in the point of view of younger people and older people today."
+That's over 20 percentage points more than in 1979, when the same issue was asked in a nationwide CBS/New York Times poll, and it's somewhat higher than the 74% of adults who identified a generation difference in a 1969 Gallup poll.

 While children feel stressed and anxious because they have a lot to do and excel at.
 Their schedule is so full they hardly find any time to contemplate what’s going on.
 They come back home from school and are already late for their other planned activities and coaching.
 They seem to be enhancing their personalities but what parents don’t understand is that too many planned activities cause strain on the child’s mind as they have to perform well at all the levels and the pressure keeps piling up.